Medical Care Plan (MCP)

 To apply for your MCP card

-Bring your Study Permit, passport, updated letter of enrollment (different from your acceptance letter), and your completed MCP application form to the MCP office at 57 Margaret's Place: Monday through Friday 8:30 a.m. to 4:00 p.m.
+Bring your Study Permit, passport, updated enrolment verification letter (different from your acceptance letter), and your completed MCP application form to the MCP office at 45 Major's Path: Monday through Friday 8:30 a.m. to 4:00 p.m.
+Or mail this information to:

 Using your MCP card